-The Code of Professional Conduct stipulates minimum standards of professional conduct of teachers in Alberta who are membersof the Alberta Teachers' Association.
-Please see the Code of Professional Conduct on pages 8 and 9.
+The Code of Professional Conduct for Teachers and Teacher Leaders stipulates the minimum standards of professional conduct for all certificated teachers in Alberta.
+Please see the Code of Professional Conduct on pages 8, 9 and 10.

 2.3 How do I become an ATA member?